 As an equestrian, I'm not afraid to get my hands dirty.
 If you hang around a barn, there's no avoiding it, right?
 Being a horse owner translates into lot of hand-washing.
 That routine was taking a toll on my skin, in the form of cracking and splitting fingers.
 I needed to solve this problem.
 Why?
 Because I'm an engineer and in it's in my nature!
 My solution: it was time to create my own handmade soap!

 I knew that the soap had to use wholesome ingredients which I could pronounce and it had be kind to my delicate skin.
 It had to be something special.

-Everything changed two and half years ago when I stirred up my first small batch of cold-process soap.
+Everything changed in 2012 when I stirred up my first small batch of cold-process soap.
 Yeah, I made soap, from scratch.
 (Look Mom, no hands!)
 I was hooked!
 I was drawn to the art and science of soap making.
 I recorded notes about each batch.
 I learned from the unusable soap.
 I celebrated successes, studied ingredients and formulated natural recipes.
 Shortly thereafter Horsing Around Soap was born.

 My Mom passed long before that first batch of soap was poured.
 I know she is in Heaven cheering me on.

 I have donated bars of soap along the way to various homeless and domestic-violence shelters.
 I believe in supporting our local animal shelter.
 I've given bars to family and friends.
 And I created a line of natural castile saddle soap that would be kind to my skin while rocking the clean into my saddle and tack.